SixSq/old.sixsq.github.com/_posts/2012-01-01-product-training-consulting.md

 Process Automation Consultancy
 ------------------------------

-Using SlipStream™ is straightforward, however we can help customers take maximum advantage of our technology with simple and practical advice.
+Using [SlipStream™](/products/slipstream.html) is straightforward, however we can help customers take maximum advantage of our technology with simple and practical advice.

 Agile Software Development Services
 -----------------------------------

-SixSq provides agile software development services and consultancy, inspired from SCRUM and Test Driven Development techniques.
+SixSq provides agile software development services and consultancy, focused on Scrum and eXtreme Programming (XP) practices such as Test Driven Development (TDD) and Continuous Integration and Delivery techniques.
 We build flexibility and change into all or our contracts, to ensure our customers get what they want from us.